2019 African Games: Branding

-The logo is a door with Moroccan mosaic, while the mascot is an Atlas lion or a Barbary lion.
+The Games' logo was a door with Moroccan mosaic, while the mascot was an Atlas lion or a Barbary lion.

 Participating nations

 Sports

 The Rabat 2019 African Games featured 26 sports.

 Calendar

 The schedule of the games was as follows.
 The calendar was completed with event finals information.

+Later five Egyptian athletes were disqualified due to anti-doping violations.

 Medal table

+Later five Egyptian athletes (Abderrahmane Al Sayed, Ibrahim Moustafa, Samar Hossein, Sara Ahmed Samir, Farag Salma) were disqualified due to anti-doping violations.